 Why the change of heart by the U.S. market ?

-The recent survey delved more deeply into the heart of the iPhone’s fortunes and discovered that 44 percent of iPhone owners have reported that they want to see an operating system that functioned better.
-When compared, for example, Androids performed better when it came to GPS performance.
-The iPhone’s GPS app seemed to crash a bit too often.
-Overall, the apps on iPhones had a 3 times higher chance of crashing than on Android devices.
-It appears the OS system just doesn’t have the stability one would expect from what was once, such an innovative device.
+Digging deeper in to Kantar’s research, we see that 44 percent of iPhone owners have reported dissatisfaction with iOS, Apple’s phone software.
+They want to see an operating system that functios better.
+When compared at a feature level, for example, Android devices performed better when it came to GPS.
+The iPhone’s GPS app crash too often for Apple users.
+Overall, the apps on iPhones have a 3 times higher chance of crashing than on Android devices.
+It appears the OS system just doesn’t have the stability one would expect from what a company whose slogan is ‘it just works.’

-The survey group were insistent that it was time that Apple had a go at redesigning the iPhone concept as recent models all look much the same.
-Consumers like to get their hands on something that’s sufficiently different to warrant the upgrade and the recent iPhone releases haven’t matched those expectations.
-At the same time Android devices have moved ahead in leaps and bounds, with Samsung coming up with the innovative Galaxy 8 – a phone which could also be used as a netbook laptop.
+The survey group were insistent that it was time that Apple had a go at redesigning the iPhone concept, complaining that recent models all look much the same.
+Consumers like to get their hands on something that’s sufficiently different to warrant the upgrade.
+Recent iPhone releases haven’t matched those expectations.
+At the same time Android alternatives have moved ahead in leaps and bounds.
+Samsung, for example, came up with the Galaxy S8 – a phone which could also be used as a netbook laptop.

 It’s not all bad news for Apple

-The U.S. is only one market and overall those that own an iPhone right now would only choose another iPhone when they think it’s time to upgrade.
+The U.S. is only one market.
+Overall, loyalty to the brand is higher for Apple than any single Android device manufacturer.
 In fact, customer loyalty reaches 92% for the product.
-Even in the U.S. only 2% said they were thinking of changing to an Android once an upgrade became the priority.
+Even in the U.S. only 2% said they were thinking of changing to an Android at the time they wanted to upgrade.

 The stakes are high for the new iPhone release.
-Buyers are tired of the same old thing.
+As we’ve seen, buyers are tired of the same old thing.
 That presents both risk and opportunity for Apple.
 It’s not like they haven’t realised the problem.
 This year, they started selling cheaper iPhones in India.
 They released the iPhone SE, their cheapest handset to date.
 If the company manages to restore the perception of uniqueness that it’s iPhones initially garnered, it may win back the hearts and minds of customers who have become complacent about upgrading.
-If there’s one company who has a track record of this sort of performance, it’s Apple.
+If there’s one company who has a track record of working through a problem like this, it’s Apple.